 Heavy fuel oil is commonly used for heating agricultural greenhouses and is one of the sources of GHG emissions.
 On the other hand, heat pumps have become popular for cooling in addition to heating.
 Recently, heat pumps have been used in order to produce high-quality crops.
-However, airsource heat pumps are used in most cases.
+However, air-source heat pumps are used in most cases.
 Water has higher thermal conductivity and specific heat than air.
 The heat exchange efficiency is further improved by the flow.
 Thus, flowing water is the most suitable heat source for heat pumps.
 Laboratory experiments determined that the installation of a sheet-type heat exchanger (Figs. 1 and 2) in flowing water improved heat exchange efficiency by approximately 15 and 2.5 times when compared with that in underground and stagnant water, respectively (Fig. 3).
-Furthermore, construction costs can be reduced as digging boreholes is not necessary during the installation of the heat exchanger in irrigation canals.
-Additionally, protective materials can be attached on the heat exchanger to reduce damages caused by debris in water.
+Furthermore, construction costs can be reduced as digging boreholes is not necessary during the installation of the heat exchanger to reduce damages caused by debris in water.